Beuth-Erdelt/DBMS-Benchmarker/docs/DBMS.md

 * port of the server, when necessary
 * name of the database `database` (and / or `schema`)
 * username and passwort `user`/`password`
-* path of the (locally existing) JDBC jar file - you will have to download the file from the website of the vendor
+* path of the (locally existing) JDBC jar file - **you will have to download the jar file from the website of the vendor**

+    {
+        'name': "Vertica",
+        'info': "This is Vertica on dsm server SF=1", 'active': True,
+        'JDBC': {
+            'driver': "com.mysql.cj.jdbc.Driver",
+            'url': 'jdbc:vertica://dsm.beuth-hochschule.de:5433/',
+            'auth': ["dbadmin", ""],
+            'jar': "jars/vertica-jdbc-11.1.0-0.jar"
+        },
+    },